po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/05-Day/05-Day-LessonPlan.md

 * In this lesson, students will complete activities `21-Ins_React-Style` through `28-Stu_Mini-Project`.

 * Today's in-class activities will use `00-practice-app` once again.
-A good first step is to remove the existing `/src` directory if you haven't already.
+Be sure to copy the `src` directory for each activity or use the `sswap` command to swap the directories.

 * Remind students to do a `git pull` of the class repo and to have today's activities ready and open in VS Code.